 This estimate of total human use losses excludes potential losses to Starrigavan Beach users who were not shellfishing (e.g., beach visitors who may have been impacted by the presence of posted advisory signs) and potential losses due to the cancellation of a school field trip to Starrigavan Beach.
 In the case of beach users who were not shellfishing, no data are available to quantify the loss.
 In the case of the cancelled field trip, the losses are expected to be minimal.
 The estimate also excludes two days of potential beach visitor losses that may have occurred after the Tug sank but before the shellfishing advisories were officially posted.
 Beach visitors may have avoided the area during this period due to the presence of oil sheens and response activities.
-As such, the assumption applied and the results obtained are likely to under-estimate the true losses because losses to two groups were not quantified.
+As such, the assumptions applied and the results obtained are likely to under-estimate the true losses because losses to two groups were not quantified.

-&lt;sup>6 All values have been updated to February 2019 dollars using the CPI Inflation Calculator.
+$^{^{7}}$ All values have been updated to February 2019 dollars using the CPI Inflation Calculator.

-&lt;sup>7 On May 9, the Unified Command became aware of a school field trip planned for the May 12, 2017 by the Keet Gooshi Heen Elementary School of the Sitka School District.
-On May 10, the USCG Federal on Scene Coordinator met with the school's principal, Mr. Demert, and presented the
+8 On May 9, the Unified Command became aware of a school field trip planned for the May 12, 2017 by the Keet Gooshi Heen Elementary School of the Sitka School District.
+On May 10, the USCG Federal on Scene Coordinator met with the school's principal, Mr. Demert, and presented the shoreline assessment information so that he could make an informed decision on whether the field trip should be postponed or if an alternate site should be chosen.
+The Federal on Scene Coordinator did not make any statements about the safety of the shoreline, only stating that there is an ongoing incident that is being monitored by USCG.
+On a subsequent conference call, the State on Scene Coordinator, informed the Trustees that the field trip was cancelled.